-I will cover the specifics in class but basically you will observe ("shadow") the participant when they obtain information by the product, the purchase influences, where, how and when they buy, how they pay and how they use the product.
+I will cover the specifics in class but basically to be a "participant observer" you will observe ("shadow") the participant when they obtain information by the product, the purchase influences, where, how and when they buy, how they pay and how they use the product.

 This one page memo will deliver 5 insights, not findings, based on the above criteria, about the product.
-These insights, connections and key learnings should focus on use model and buying behavior in particular and are valued at 4 points each.
-Though this is an individual assignment, your group will need to integrate all insights to determine those most relevant to your final project.
+These insights, connections and key learnings that are derived from your interview should focus on use model and buying behavior in particular and are valued at 4 points each.
+Though this is an individual assignment, your group will need to integrate all insights to determine those most relevant and useful in your final project.